TurtleEngr/gitproj/doc/user-doc/git-proj.md

 - **-d**

     If the -d option is used, then the local raw/ will be made identical to the remote raw/.
-I.e. files might be deleated from the local raw/.
+I.e. files might be deleted from the local raw/.

     See the help EXAMPLES section, in "git proj push", for a "save" way to use this option.